Lips of Blood (1975) - full transcript

 I've never actually been

-to this beach before.
+to this beach before,

 I've only seen it from my coffin.

-I've dreamt about running
+I've dreamt about actually

-along this beach.
 You see, it's ours.

-I've thought about it for 20 years.
+I've thought about it

-Look, I'm free.
+Look, I'm free!

 Look at the brass instruments,

-with a mad conductor leading them.
+with a mad conductor leading them!

 They're going to break everything.